 Free Case Evaluation

-The defective products attorneys at The Edwards Law Firm are reviewing airbag claims against Takata Corp. and other manufacturers, and will be able to advise you of your rights after an injury.
+The accomplished Takata airbag recall attorneys at The Edwards Law Firm are reviewing airbag claims against Takata Corp. and other manufacturers, and will be able to advise you of your rights after an injury.